 ZL Among the group, Mick was the least interesting to me, so I focused imaginatively on Keith and Brian, and on the triangle of them and Anita, Brian’s girlfriend who becomes Keith’s girlfriend, because it’s a plot.
 In order to structure the novel it made sense to focus on that.
 Mick’s role in that whole business was minor.
 Anita, on the other hand, was fascinating as both a forceful, incandescent personality, and as a muse for the band.
 She was as magnetic as Mick and Keith, inspiring but also divisive.
 She pushed them to be more serious, more mature even.
 They made their best music out of the tension she brought to the band in 1968–72.

 CS There’s a strong homoerotic overtone throughout Sway.
 The Stones living cheek by jowl in this terrible little apartment somewhere, sharing everything, literally sleeping in the same bed together.
-It’s sometimes explicit, since Kenneth Anger has gay adventures that I guess are characteristic for a member of his generation, and the Stones exploited that do-they-jump-the-fence-or-not mystique throughout their career.
-You open, though, with Manson and Bobby Beausoleil.
+It’s sometimes explicit, since the filmmaker Kenneth Anger has gay adventures that I guess are characteristic for a member of his generation, and the Stones exploited that do-they-jump-the-fence-or-not mystique throughout their career.
+You open the novel, though, with Manson and Bobby Beausoleil.
 Your take on their relationship is interesting—the control Manson tries to exert is so insistently cajoling, this do-what-you-want-but-get-out-of-my-sight-if-it-isn’t-what-I-want kind of thing.
 Later in the book we learn that Beausoleil has had a sexual relationship with Anger, and the book’s climax, in some ways, is when Manson stage-manages Beausoleil’s murder of Gary Hinman.
 You’re suggesting an erotic connection between control and submission among men.

 ZL I wanted to have a strong sexual undercurrent in the initial scene between Manson and Beausoleil.
 I didn’t want to make it too explicit, but the scene unfolds as a kind of coercive seduction.
 By dominating him psychologically Manson persuades Bobby to enter a stranger’s house and stay there after he leaves.
 In a weird sense that first scene is a mindfuck, on a metaphorical level.
 A kind of invasion is going on in there.
 Throughout the book, I was interested in the persuasive power of sexuality, even unconscious or half-conscious sexuality.
 Sexuality as a kind of electrical charge that Jagger uses to mesmerize a crowd, that Manson uses to mesmerize his followers, that many of the characters use to manipulate one another.

 CS About midway through the book you depict Mick having a reverie; he’s thinking about forgetting himself in performance, about how he solves problems that arise onstage.
 It becomes clear that the solutions to these problems could never occur to him in actual life; that the only way to find solutions to artistic problems is through an artistic process.
 Do you relate to that as a writer?
-My father used to say that what he liked about writing was that it obviated the need to think, but my students have trouble with the concept when tell them that writing isn’t the transcription of thought into words.
+My father used to say that what he liked about writing was that it obviated the need to think, but my students have trouble with the concept when I tell them that writing isn’t the transcription of thought into words.